 What are Panic Attacks?

-Panic attacks are sudden intense feelings of fear or anxiety caused by an imagined threat.
+Panic attacks are sudden intense feelings of fear or anxiety caused by an imagined threat and are a symptom commonly experienced by those suffering from panic disorder.
+Panic disorders are one of several types of anxiety disorders.
 They are not a response to actual danger, but the body reacts the same as if there was imminent danger.
 People experiencing panic attacks may feel like they have a heart attack or that they are going to die.
-Even though the threat may be imaginary, all the symptoms are genuine.
+Even though the threat may be imaginary, all the symptoms are genuine and may cause marked limitations.
 Symptoms of panic attacks can include:

 - Difficulty breathing